-- 17. (1) A member is entitled to recover expenses incurred in establishing a constituency office (or refurbishing an already established office) in accordance with this paragraph. - (2) The maximum expense recoverable is £2,000 per mandate. - (3) An expense is only recoverable if it has been authorised in advance by the Commission.
+- 17. (1) A member is entitled to recover expenses incurred in establishing a constituency office (or refurbishing an already established office) and refurbishing or maintaining a constituency office in accordance with this paragraph. - (2) The maximum expense recoverable is £4,000 per mandate. - (2A) Expenses recoverable under this paragraph include (without limitation) the costs of- - (a) purchasing equipment, - (b) maintenance, - (c) health and safety measures, - (d) adjustments to the constituency office for persons with a disability that are not covered under the terms of the lease, - (e) security measures, and - (f) fire protection measures. - (3) An expense is only recoverable if it has been authorised in advance by the Commission.